 “What can I do?”
 That’s a good question, but I think better questions would be, “How do I fit into this?
 What contributions am I making?
 What contributions am I not making?”

 A question that I get frequently from White folk who are new to understanding race and racism and its systemic nature is, “What can I do?”
 That’s a good question, but I think better questions would be, “How do I fit into this?
 What contributions am I making?
 What contributions am I not making?”
 But the “What can I do?
 What can I do?
-What can I do to fix this?”
-You can do things and, of course, you can help out.
-But, the self-evaluation piece is very important in this work.
+What can I do to fix this…?”
+You can do things and, of course, you can help out, but the self-evaluation piece is very important in this work.
 The first step is, “How do I fit into this?”
-What I’m learning with this work is that White folk and People of Color have the opposite needs.
+What I’m learning with this work is that White folk and people of color have the opposite needs.
 White people need more support with understanding their personal stake, their personal experience with race, and understanding what race is and how it has impacted who they are and what they do.
-People of color typically need to understand the systemic nature of racism and to understand that, yes, there are individuals that are racist, but that the machine has an input output that has racial disparity as its nuts and bolts Individuals could eventually take that out, right?
-You have to be willing to work towards the understanding that you are powerful enough to impact policy and all sorts of other things.
+People of color typically need to understand the systemic nature of racism and that yes there are individuals who are racist, but that the machine has an input-output that has racial disparity as its nuts and bolts.
+And individuals could eventually take that out, right?
+Well, we have to be willing to work towards the understanding that we are powerful enough to impact policy and all sorts of other things.
 There’s a misconception that the new civil rights and social justice groups don’t have leadership, plans, or strategies.
 That is completely false.
-Use the Forward Through Ferguson’s report and the calls to action, and also the calls to action with Black Lives Matter and other groups to gain understanding and inspiration to act.
-These groups do have leadership, they do have demands, and they do have strategies, so you need to get with the program.
-Don’t wait for change to come from others; educate yourself and empower yourself.
+Use Forward Through Ferguson’s report and the calls to action and also the calls to action with Black Lives Matter and other groups to gain understanding and inspiration to act.
+These groups do have leadership, they do have demands and strategies, so you need to get with the program.
+Don’t wait for change to come from others.
+Educate yourself and empower yourself.

 -Faybra Hemphill, Director of Community Engagement and Racial Equity at City Garden Montessori School